shuaigeshawn/APAI3010-Group-Project/README.md

 # 🤗 Introduction

-**update** 🏋️🏋️🏋️ We release our training codes!!
-Now you can train your own AnimateAnyone models.
-See [here](#train) for more details.
-Have fun!

-**update**：🔥🔥🔥 We launch a HuggingFace Spaces demo of Moore-AnimateAnyone at [here](https://huggingface.co/spaces/xunsong/Moore-AnimateAnyone)!!

 This repository reproduces [AnimateAnyone](https://github.com/HumanAIGC/AnimateAnyone).
 To align the results demonstrated by the original paper, we adopt various approaches and tricks, which may differ somewhat from the paper and another [implementation](https://github.com/guoqincode/Open-AnimateAnyone).

 It's worth noting that this is a very preliminary version, aiming for approximating the performance (roughly 80% under our test) showed in [AnimateAnyone](https://github.com/HumanAIGC/AnimateAnyone).

 We will continue to develop it, and also welcome feedbacks and ideas from the community.
 The enhanced version will also be launched on our [MoBi MaLiang](https://maliang.mthreads.com/) AIGC platform, running on our own full-featured GPU S4000 cloud computing platform.

-# 📝 Release Plans

-- [x] Inference codes and pretrained weights
-- [x] Training scripts

 # 🎞️ Examples